fabrikschleichach/BEXIS2_Documents/Manuals/Registration and Login/Manual.md

 ![Confirm_Pwd](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Registration%20and%20Login/Images/Confirm_Pwd.PNG)

-When you click on the confirmation link, BEXIS2 will open in your default browser.
-Please provide some personal information:
+When you click on the confirmation link, BEXIS2 will open in your default browser and ask you to provide some personal information:

 ![Personal_Information](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Registration%20and%20Login/Images/Personal_Information.PNG)